Katsevich-Lab/import-schraivogel-2020/README.md

 This experiment has 120310 cells across 13 batches.
 The gRNA data come in the form of expressions and are not thresholded.
 There are a total of 3103 gRNAs.
-All negative control gRNAs are present, whereas 1 positive controls and 1 enhancer-targeting gRNAs are missing from the data.
+All negative control gRNAs are present, whereas 1 positive control and 1 enhancer-targeting gRNAs are missing from the data.
 Note that only 82 chromosome 11 genes were targeted.